HorizonRobotics/alf/docs/tutorial/algorithm_interfaces.rst

 logic of ALF's pipeline and write his/her own simple algorithms.
-We also talked about how on-policy and off-policy algorithms differ regarding the roles of :meth:`~.AlgorithmInterface.rollout_step` and :meth:`~.AlgorithmInterface.train_step`, and how to correctly manipulate episodic memory (state) in ALF.
+We also talked about how on-policy and off-policy algorithms differ regarding the roles of :meth:`~.AlgorithmInterface.rollout_step` and :meth:`~.AlgorithmInterface.train_step`, and how to correctly manipulate working memory (state) in ALF.